nishanbudhathoki2266/nishanbudhathoki2266/README.md

 ![](https://komarev.com/ghpvc/?username=nishanbudhathoki2266&color=green&style=flat-square)

-# Hi there, I'm Nishan Budhathoki 👋
+# Hi there, Welcome to my corner of the coding universe! 👋

-Welcome to my corner of the coding universe!
-I'm a passionate JavaScript developer with a strong passion for crafting elegant and user-centric web solutions.
-I'm currently on an exciting journey of mastering the MERN (MongoDB, Express, React, Node.js) stack.
-I'm also well-versed in leveraging CSS frameworks to create stunning and responsive designs.
+👦 I'm Nishan Budhathoki, a passionate JavaScript developer with a strong passion for crafting elegant and user-centric web solutions.

-## 🚀 What I'm Up To

-- 🌱 Currently diving deep into the MERN stack to build robust and modern web applications.
-- 🔥 Continuously expanding my coding horizons by learning and experimenting with new technologies.
-- 🎨 Crafting delightful user experiences through effective use of CSS frameworks and methodologies.

-## 🛠️ Skills & Tools
+## ⚔ Weapons I am loaded with

 - **JavaScript Enthusiast:** Proficient in modern JavaScript and its various frameworks and libraries.
 - **MERN Stack:** Exploring the world of MongoDB, Express, React, and Node.js for full-stack web development.
 Also familiar with SQL databases.